poloclub/cnn-explainer/tiny-vgg/README.md

 After training, you will get two trained models in Keras format `trained_tiny_vgg.h5` and `trained_vgg_best.h5`.
 The first file is the final model after training, and `trained_vgg_best.h5` is the model having the best validation performance.
-You can use either one to power CNN Explainer.
+You can use either one for CNN Explainer.

 ## Convert Model Format

-Before loading the model using tensorflow.js, you want to convert the model format from Keras `h5` format to [tensorflow.js format](https://www.tensorflow.org/js/tutorials/conversion/import_keras).
+Before loading the model using *tensorflow.js*, you want to convert the model format from Keras `h5` format to [tensorflow.js format](https://www.tensorflow.org/js/tutorials/conversion/import_keras).

 ```
 ensorflowjs_converter --input_format keras trained_vgg_best.h5 ./
 ```

-Then you can put the output file `group1-shard1of1.bin` in `/public/data` and uses tensorflow.js to run the trained model.
+Then you can put the output file `group1-shard1of1.bin` in `/public/data` and use *tensorflow.js* to load the trained model.